About Lillesley Barn

 The rear garden is entered through a gate beside a woven rusted iron fence.
 Passing under a rose arch, a large steeply sloping herbaceous border with a large variety of perennials and some roses sweeps around a red brick seating area and lawn bordered with lavender, climbing roses and agapanthus.

 The lawn leads under weeping birches to a larger lawned area, alongside another red brick seating area under the birch trees bordered with large potted hydrangeas; and a wider lawn bordered with a row of pleached hornbeam and ornamental shrub borders.
-A summer house looks across the lawn, and is fronted with a path leading between two flower beds which contain tulips, foxtail lilies, alliums and roses, followed by dahlias, cosmos and annuals for cutting later in the summer.
-The small orchard is entered through a cleft oak gate in the hedge and contains a variety of fruit trees including young medlar and quince trees.
+A summerhouse looks across the lawn, and is fronted with a path leading between two flower beds which contain tulips, Benton Irises, foxtail lilies, alliums and roses, followed by dahlias, cosmos and other annuals for cutting later in the summer.
+The small orchard is entered through a cleft oak gate in a hornbeam hedge and contains a variety of fruit trees including young medlar and quince trees.
 From the garden there are wonderful views of Kersey church.